rudymatela/leancheck/README.md

 	$ cp -r Test ../path/to/your-project

-This was tested on GHC 7.10.
+This was tested on GHC 7.10, GHC 7.8, GHC 7.6 and GHC 7.4.
 This library does not use any fancy extensions: if it does not work on previous GHC versions, probably only *minor* changes are needed.
+It optionally depends on Template Haskell
+(for automatic derivation of Listable instances).

 [Feat]: https://hackage.haskell.org/package/testing-feat